 Automated GRUB Restoration Using Boot Repair

-- Download the Boot Repair ISO from SourceForge.
+- Download Boot Repair ISO from SourceForge and write it to the USB.

 - Launch Boot Repair

-Once Boot Repair has finished restoring GRUB, you should be able to boot into both Linux and Windows after restarting your computer.
+After completion, you should be able to boot into both Linux and Windows.

 Frequently Asked Questions

-- Windows assumes it’s the only OS on the system and replaces GRUB with its own bootloader.
+Windows assumes it’s the only OS and replaces GRUB with its own bootloader, making Linux partitions inaccessible.

 .